-Inquiries about admission are to be made to the Director of Admissions, from whom application forms may be obtained.
+Enquiries about admission are to be made to the Director of Admissions, from whom application forms may be obtained.
 These should be returned duly completed and signed, accompanied by copies of school leaving results and a writing sample of three pages, before the advertised closing date.
 Late applications may be considered upon payment of the prescribed late application fee.

 A student registered for any programme of studies is expected to attend all classes prescribed for that programme, including tutorials, seminars, and any practical sessions that may be required.
-For absences on grounds other than of health, prior permission of the dean or the principal shall be necessary.
+For absences on grounds other than that of health, prior permission of the dean or the principal is necessary.
 If a student is unable to attend classes for health reasons, he or she must notify the appropriate authority as soon as possible.
 For absences longer than 3 teaching days, one must submit in support thereof certification by a registered medical practitioner.